MLK International Salute presents the 2025 MLK King Legacy and the Dorothy I. Height Leadership Awards

 The Committee's original purpose and mandate remain today to:

-• Advance the Legacy of Dr. Martin Luther King, Jr., a man for all nations and one loved and honoured around the world.
+• Advance the Legacy of Dr. Martin Luther King, Jr., a man for all nations and one loved and honored around the world.

 • Celebrate a man who received the Nobel Peace Prize because of his stance on nonviolence.